fbpx

 Our Dental Hygiene Program was created to meet the increasing demand for skilled dental hygienists in various sectors.
 We take immense pride in producing some of the province’s top dental hygiene graduates.
 Explore the exciting career paths that await you as a graduate of our Dental Hygiene Program.
 Here are just a few of the opportunities you can pursue:

-• Dental Insurance Representative
+• General Dental Clinics

-• Public Health Dental Hygienist
+• Public Health

 Course Descriptions: